 Additional optional environment variables may be used to override Guacamole's default behavior with respect to concurrent connection use by one or more users.
 Concurrent use of connections and connection groups can be limited to an overall maximum and/or a per-user maximum:

-The absolute maximum number of concurrent connections to allow at any time, regardless of the Guacamole connection or user involved.
+MYSQL_ABSOLUTE_MAX_CONNECTIONS | The absolute maximum number of concurrent connections to allow at any time, regardless of the Guacamole connection or user involved.
 If set to '0', this will be unlimited.
 Because this limit applies across all Guacamole connections, it cannot be overridden if set.
+By default, the absolute total number of concurrent connections is unlimited ('0'). |

-The maximum number of concurrent connections to allow to any one Guacamole connection.
+MYSQL_DEFAULT_MAX_CONNECTIONS | The maximum number of concurrent connections to allow to any one Guacamole connection.
 If set to '0', this will be unlimited.
 This can be overridden on a per-connection basis when editing a connection.
+By default, overall concurrent use of connections is unlimited ('0'). |

-The maximum number of concurrent connections to allow to any one Guacamole connection group.
+MYSQL_DEFAULT_MAX_GROUP_CONNECTIONS | The maximum number of concurrent connections to allow to any one Guacamole connection group.
 If set to '0', this will be unlimited.
 This can be overridden on a per-group basis when editing a connection group.
+By default, overall concurrent use of connection groups is unlimited ('0'). |

-The maximum number of concurrent connections to allow a single user to maintain to any one Guacamole connection.
+MYSQL_DEFAULT_MAX_CONNECTIONS_PER_USER | The maximum number of concurrent connections to allow a single user to maintain to any one Guacamole connection.
 If set to '0', this will be unlimited.
 This can be overridden on a per-connection basis when editing a connection.
+By default, per-user concurrent use of connections is unlimited ('0'). |

-The maximum number of concurrent connections to allow a single user to maintain to any one Guacamole connection group.
+MYSQL_DEFAULT_MAX_GROUP_CONNECTIONS_PER_USER | The maximum number of concurrent connections to allow a single user to maintain to any one Guacamole connection group.
 If set to '0', this will be unlimited.
 This can be overridden on a per-group basis when editing a connection group.
+By default, per-user concurrent use of connection groups is limited to one ('1'), to prevent a balancing connection group from being completely exhausted by one user alone. |

-To use Guacamole with the PostgreSQL authentication backend, you will need either a Docker container running the postgres image, or network access to a working installation of PostgreSQL.
+image, or network access to a working installation of PostgreSQL.
 The connection to PostgreSQL can be specified using either environment variables or a Docker link.

 If your database is not already initialized with the Guacamole schema, you will need to do so prior to using Guacamole.
 A convenience script for generating the necessary SQL to do this is included in the Guacamole image.